-The Board has approved the execution of Key Executive Employment Protection Agreements for each of the Named Executives, to assure that each of these officers will have a minimum level of personal financial security in the context of a change in control transaction to avoid undue distraction due to the risks of job security, and to enable such officer to act in the best interests of stockholders without being influenced by such officer's economic interests.
+The Board has approved the execution of Key Executive Employment Protection Agreements for each of the Named Executives to assure that each of these officers will have a minimum level of personal financial security in the context of a change in control transaction to avoid undue distraction due to the risks of job security, and to enable such officer to act in the best interests of stockholders without being influenced by such officer's economic interests.
+(As noted above, Mr. Gerkens' Key Executive Employment Protection Agreement became null and void upon his appointment as Executive Chairman.)
 Each agreement provides certain severance benefits in the event of a change in control of the Company.
-Generally, (i) if on or before the second anniversary of a "change in control" (x) the Company terminates the covered executive's employment for any reason other than for "cause" or "disability" or (y) the covered executive voluntarily terminates his employment for "good reason" or (ii) if the covered executive's employment is terminated by the Company for any reason other than death, "disability" or "cause" or by the covered executive for "good reason", after the execution of a definitive agreement with respect to a change in control transaction but prior to the consummation thereof, and the transaction contemplated by such definitive agreement is subsequently consummated, such executive will be entitled to severance benefits consisting of a lump sum cash amount equal to a multiple of the sum of (A) the executive's annual base salary and (B) the amount that would have been payable to the executive as an annual incentive compensation bonus for the year in which the change in control occurs, determined by multiplying his annual base salary by his total "participant's percentage participation" established for such year under the EICP (or any successor plan thereto).
-The applicable multiples are: three times for Mr. Gerkens, two times for Messrs.
-Gattoni and Kneller, and one time for Messrs.
+Generally, (i) if on or before the second anniversary of a "change in control" (x) the Company terminates the covered executive's employment for any reason other than for "cause" or "disability" or (y) the covered executive voluntarily terminates his employment for "good reason" or (ii) if the covered executive's employment is terminated by the Company for any reason other than death, "disability" or "cause" or by the covered executive for "good reason", after the execution of a definitive agreement with respect to a change in control transaction but prior to the consummation thereof, and the transaction contemplated by such definitive agreement is subsequently consummated, such executive will be entitled to severance benefits consisting of a lump sum cash amount equal to a multiple of the sum of (A) the executive's annual base salary and (B) the amount that would have been payable to the executive as an annual "target" incentive compensation bonus for the year in which the change in control occurs, determined by multiplying his annual base salary by his total "participant's percentage participation" established for such year under the EICP (or any successor plan thereto).
+The applicable multiples are: two times for Messrs.
+Gattoni and Kneller and one time for Messrs.
 O'Malley and Beacom.
+Severance multiples for Named Executives were established based on their position and the potential impact to their continued employment in the event of a change in control and to remain competitive within our industry.
+Each agreement also provides for continuation of medical benefits for up to one year from the date of employment termination of the covered executive.

-We set the severance multiples for our Named Executives based on their position and the potential impact to their continued employment in the event of between the Company and a Named Executive was amended in 2012 to (i) delete the "modified single trigger" provision whereby the covered executive would have been entitled to certain severance benefits upon voluntarily terminating his employment for any reason at any time within the 60-day period beginning on the 181st day following the "change in control", (ii) delete the provision that would have provided for certain tax gross-ups to be made to a covered executive in the event payments to the executive were subject to the excise tax on "parachute payments" imposed under Section 4999 of the Internal Revenue Code of 1986 and (iii) provide that any severance benefits payable to a covered executive will be reduced to a level at which no excise tax would be payable, if such reduction would provide such covered executive with a greater net after-tax amount.
+In recognition of evolving best practices with respect to certain long-standing provisions in the Key Executive Employment Protection Agreements, each of the Key Executive Employment Protection Agreements between the Company and a Named Executive was amended in 2012 to (i) delete the "modified single trigger" provision whereby the covered executive would have been entitled to certain severance benefits upon voluntarily terminating his employment for any reason at any time within the 60-day period beginning on the 181st day following the "change in control", (ii) delete the provision that would have provided for certain tax gross-ups to be made to a covered executive in the event payments to the executive were subject to the excise tax on "parachute payments" imposed under Section 4999 of the Internal Revenue Code of 1986 and (iii) provide that any severance benefits payable to a covered executive will be reduced to a level at which no excise tax would be payable, if such reduction would provide such covered executive with a greater net after-tax amount.